marked-gil/goodwill-events/README.md

         * GIVEN that the registration form is validly completed, WHEN the form is submitted, THEN the user is redirected to the home page.
     * TASKS:
         * Create a registration template
-        * Create a form that includes fields for username, first name, last name, email address, and password
+        * Using django-allauth, create a form that includes fields for username, first name, last name, email address, and password
-        * Validate the form when submitted; and if it is invalid, redirect to the same page and show a feedback message
+        * Make all fields in the form required
-        * Prevent the submission of the form when the password is not re-entered correctly, and show a feedback message to the user
+        * Prevent the submission of the form when the password is not re-entered correctly, and use django-allauth password validation to show feedback message to the user
         * Redirect the user to the home page when registration is validly submitted

 * User Story: **Sign In**